 Located at the front of campus, The Abraham Lincoln Museum contains one of the largest Civil War and Lincoln collections in the world.
 Hours are 9 a.m. to 4 p.m.
-Monday - Friday, 11 a.m. to 4 p.m. on Saturday, and 1 p.m. to 4 p.m. on Sunday.
-LMU students are admitted free with ID card.
+Monday p.m. on Sunday.
+LMU students are admitted free with IDcard.
 Guest passes are available for family members of current LMU students.